 The Office is made up of the following teams:

-The Program Team is led by the Deputy Official Secretary and is responsible for policy and protocol matters.
-The team is also responsible for providing direct support to the Governor, Mr Howard and the Official Secretary on a day to day basis.
+- Program Team - responsible for policy and protocol matters and provides direct support to the Governor, Mr Howard and the Official Secretary.

-The Corporate Team is led by the Manager Corporate and is responsible for administration, finance and budget, human resources, IT and heritage asset management services.
+- Corporate Team - responsible for administration, finance and budget, human resources, IT and heritage asset management services.

-The Property Team is led by the Manager Capital Projects and is responsible for the upkeep, security and building maintenance of Government House and other facilities.
+- Property Team - responsible for the upkeep, security and building maintenance of Government House and other facilities.

-The Services Team is led by the Manager Services and is responsible for all catering, housekeeping, and domestic services.
+- Services Team - responsible for catering, housekeeping, and domestic services.

-The Office of the Governor advertises all vacancies on the Victorian Government Careers Website.
+The Office of the Governor advertises vacancies on the Victorian Government Careers website.